apdallah/DS-Photo-Editor-SDK-Intro/README.md

 # hello-from-ds-photo-editor-sdk

 DS Photo Editor SDK is an all-in-one photo editor SDK for iOS & Android.
-And it is 100% free for developers!
+And it is 100% free for developers to use!

 With DS Photo Editor SDK, you can add a beautiful all-in-one photo editor into your mobile apps within just minutes!
 It offers powerful photo editing components with a beautiful user interface, which allows your users to transform their photos into works of art and to express their creativity with the world!